 Although your college years can be your best years, they can also be very stressful and challenging, both academically and personally.
-To assist you in meeting these challenges and to facilitate your making the most of your college experience, Anne Arundel Community College’s Counseling Services offers Master’s-level trained and Maryland-licensed counselors.
-These counselors are available to talk with you about your issues and concerns, to discuss options and available resources, and to develop plans to help you succeed with your academic goals.
+AACC’s counselors are Master’s-level, Maryland-licensed, clinical counselors and are available to talk with you about your issues and concerns, to discuss options and available resources, and to develop plans to help you succeed with your academic goals.

-- We do refer students to other resources in the College or in the community.
-This decision is made on a case-by-case basis and is determined by a variety of factors including but not limited to issues requiring more time to be addressed that the office allows, the expertise of staff addressing the problem, and the availability of staff and other resources.
+- Refer students to other resources in the College or in the community.
+This decision is made on a case-by-case basis and is determined by a variety of factors including, but not limited to, issues requiring more time to be addressed than the office allows, the expertise of staff addressing the problem, and the availability of staff and other resources.

-- We provide our services without charge to students currently enrolled at Anne Arundel Community College.
+- Provide services without charge to students currently enrolled at Anne Arundel Community College.

 Personal Counseling Services is located on the second floor of the Arnold campus Student Services Center Building.
 Appointments at Glen Burnie Town Center and Arundel Mills are available upon request.
 HOURS OF OPERATION